UranusYu/MusicCopilot/README.md

 AZURE_OPENAI_API_KEY=""
 ```

-If you use Azure OpenAI, please pay attention to change *use_azure_openai* in config.
+If you use Azure OpenAI, please pay attention to change *use_azure_openai* in *config.yaml*.

-And now you can run the agent:
+And now you can run the agent by:

 ```bash
 python agent.py --config config.yaml